 - Cover Blocks Make It Easy to Insert Background Images – If you like to use background images with overlaid text on your websites, you can use cover blocks in Gutenberg to insert these images.
 When you insert a new cover block, you can adjust alignment, opacity and other properties to your liking.

 - Custom HTML Blocks Can Be Added to Every Page – If you often write HTML code for the pages on your website, you can use the custom HTML blocks to insert this code into each page that you create.
-This makes it much easier to control the HTML on your sites as you don’t have to go hunting for it as you would if you were using a simple text editor.
+This makes it much easier to control the HTML on your sites as you don’t have to go hunting for it as you would if you were using a simple text editor rather than Gutenberg.

 - Shortcodes have Their Own Blocks – Inserting and editing shortcodes with Gutenberg is very easy as there is a native shortcode block designed for just this purpose.